suessmann/intelligent_traffic_lights/README.md

 # Traffic Signal Control with Reinforcement Learning
 This repository contains my project on intelligent traffic lights control.
-It relies on a Deep Q-network algorithm with a  few of convolutional layers.
+It relies on a Deep Q-network algorithm with a few convolutional layers.

 Below you may find detailed explanation of files in here, also some comments on model, final result and work to be done.